 This wonderful community farm is the perfect place to bring the kids for free to enjoy a great experience of farm life and the chance to get actively involved in how food is produced.
 The beautiful site features a cafe, greenhouse, barn, and so much more!
 Entrance to the farm is free.
 Find out more here.

 Museum of Science and Industry, Manchester

 This museum is free to enter and is packed with exhibitions and activities that will entertain the kids at no cost!
 Explore the world of robots, space and travel with lots of hands-on exhibits and demonstrations.
-Find out here..
+Find out more here.